nisa-nz/admins/CONSTITUTION.md

 Nelson IT Students Association, also known as NISA, adopts and accepts this constitution as a current operating guide regulating the actions of the association

-## Acknowledgment that each Admin has read, understood, and agreed to this constitution can be found in their airtable profile ?? update this

-> ###### go to this address and fill in your admin form LINK HERE
->